Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-where $\hat{\rho}$ is arbitrary $n$-qubit state, and $\{p_{a}\}_{a=1}^{4^{n}-1}$ are the \emph{Pauli error rates}, satisfying $\sum_{a=0}^{4^{n}-1}p_{a}=1$.
-An equivalent characterization of a Pauli channel is obtained by considering its action on the Pauli operators.
+where $\hat{\rho}$ is an arbitrary $n$-qubit state, and $\{p_{a}\}_{a=0}^{4^{n}-1}$ are the \emph{Pauli error rates}, satisfying $\sum_{a=0}^{4^{n}-1}p_{a}=1$.
+An equivalent description of a Pauli channel is obtained by considering its action on the Pauli operators.
 In this representation, the channel is diagonal, satisfying